• Skip to primary navigation

 Instructions

-3. Return the sausage to the pot along with the can of Rotel tomatoes and juices, tomato paste, seasonings, chicken stock, rice and stir to combine.
+• Return the sausage to the pot along with the can of Rotel tomatoes, tomato paste, parsley flakes, dried basil, dried oregano, chicken stock, rice and stir to combine.
 Reduce the heat to low, cover and simmer for 25 minutes.

-5. Season the jambalaya with salt, pepper, or hot sauce if desired and stir well before serving.
+• Season the jambalaya with salt, cayenne pepper, and hot sauce, and stir well before serving.
 Serve the jambalaya warm along with hot French bread or cornbread.
 Garnish with green onions and fresh parsley if desired.

 Plate of jambalaya by Red Beans & Eric.